Frequently Asked Questions

 Military Service - "My dad was a sailor in the Merchant Marine during World War II.
 Is he considered a Veteran."

-- If your dad was at sea for at least 90 days between December 7, 1941 and August 15, 1945, he is considered a Veteran by the VA and is fully entitled to benefits if he meets the other requirement of law.
+- If your dad was at sea for at least 90 days between December 7, 1941 and August 15, 1945, he is considered a Veteran by the VA and is fully entitled to benefits if he meets the other requirements of law.
 Note that World War II military service for merchant sailors ends on August 15, 1945 while for all other services the end date is December 31, 1946.

 Military Service - "Are there any exceptions to having to have served at least 90 days of active, federal military duty for Pension eligibility?"